Medieval Islamic Pottery

-This way of glazing pottery had been invented in West Asia during the Roman Empire, but Roman potters didn't use it very much.
+West Asian potters invented this way of glazing pottery during the Roman Empire, but Roman potters didn't use it very much.
 Glass glazes became much more popular during the early Abbasid empire, about 800 AD, as a way of imitating white Chinese porcelain.
 Traders were bringing Chinese porcelain west to sell in Baghdad, but it was very expensive - the local knockoffs were cheaper.

 Islamic potters then began to experiment with lots of different glazes, often painting one color over another, and sometimes firing the pottery more than once.

 When the Mongols conquered Central Asia and China in the 1200s AD, there was even more trade between West Asia and China.
 Chinese pottery again became fashionable in West Asia, and a lot of West Asian pottery began to copy Chinese colors and patterns.

 Eyewitness: Islam, by Philip Wilkinson and Batul Salazar (2002).
 1. For kids - the religion and culture of the Islamic Empire, with lots of pictures.

 Pottery of the Islamic World: In the Tareq Rajab Museum, by Geza Fehervari (1998).
 A good representative collection, with many outstanding pieces, well illustrated.

 Pottery of the Early Islamic Period, by Charles Wilkinson (1974).
 Relies on the collection of the Metropolitan Museum in New York.

 Cool stuff we've been enjoying: Looking for birthday gifts?
 Check out these new Chromebooks - all the computer you need for only $229.00!.
 Then study in peace with these Beats wireless headphones - for the exact same price!
 When you're done, show off your presentation or watch a movie with this excellent smartphone projector for only $39.99!